 Roxybelle and Warren (“Bud”) Heyse – 1990-2012

-Roxy considers herself a “professional volunteer.”
-She believes the purpose of volunteering is to improve the quality of life for all ages in health, education, music, art and the environment.
-She has served as president of many organizations in the Milwaukee and Mequon areas.
-She has held many positions for United Way and co-chaired drives for the United Performing Arts Fund and the Milwaukee Symphony Orchestra Annual Fund.
+Roxy considered herself a “professional volunteer”until she passed in August, 2020.
+She believed the purpose of volunteering is to improve the quality of life for all ages in health, education, music, art and the environment.
+She served as president of many organizations in the Milwaukee and Mequon areas.
+She held many positions for United Way and co-chaired drives for the United Performing Arts Fund and the Milwaukee Symphony Orchestra Annual Fund.
 As a representative of the Milwaukee Symphony Orchestra League, she served on two national boards – as vice president of the American Symphony Orchestra League Volunteer Council and public relations chair of the Association for Major Symphony Orchestras.
 The Heyses donated the Children’s Porch of the Frank.
-L. Weyenberg Library in Mequon, and they have given scholarships and a professorship to the UW-Madison Journalism School, as well as scholarships to the School of Human Ecology.
-The couple and their daughters (UW-Madison graduates) all are members of the Bascom Hill Society, and Roxy and her husband are former vice chairs of the society.
+L. Weyenberg Library in Mequon, and given scholarships and a professorship to the UW-Madison Journalism School, as well as scholarships to the School of Human Ecology.
+The couple and their daughters (UW-Madison graduates) all are members of the Bascom Hill Society, and Roxy and her husband were former vice chairs of the society.
 Heyse earned her bachelor of science degree in merchandising and textiles from Milwaukee Downer College (now Lawrence University).

 Gilda Hudson-Winfield – 1995 – 2011

-Gilda Hudson-Winfield, a UW-Madison alumna, is a former Big 10 Champion in track and field.
+Gilda Hudson-Winfield, a UW-Madison alumna, was a former Big 10 Champion in track and field.
 She served on the University’s Athletic Board and as chair of the Wisconsin Alumni Association Board of Directors.
-Having earned a Doctor of Judicial Science from Loyola University of Chicago and with a strong interest in family law, she has practiced as an attorney and founded a minority-owned law firm in downtown Chicago.
+Having earned a Doctor of Judicial Science from Loyola University of Chicago and with a strong interest in family law, she practiced as an attorney and founded a minority-owned law firm in downtown Chicago.
+Gilda passed away in May 2023.

 Elliot and Frances Lehman 1994 – 2000

 Frances Mecklenburger Lehman attended the UW-Madison before graduating from Northwestern University as a Phi Beta Kappa economics major and earning an MBA from New York University.
 While at Wisconsin, she met her future husband, Elliot Lehman, a UW-Madison graduate who served as co-chairman of Fel-Pro, Inc., which created a nationally recognized family friendly environment for employees.
 The company was later sold to Federal-Mogul.
 Fel-Pro was one of the first U.S. companies to offer family leave, flexible hours and job-sharing.
 The company also provided a daycare center and held a summer day camp for employees’ children at its 220-acre recreation area.
-The Lehman’s settled in Highland Park, Illinois, where Frances was active in community affairs serving on both the school board and the hospital board and the Highland Park League of Women’s Voters.
+The Lehman’s settled in Highland Park, Illinois, where Frances was active in community affairs serving on both the school board and the hospital board and the Highland Park League of Women’s Voters until her passing in 2017, a year after Elliot’ death in 2016.
 A 100 Women honoree, she served for more than thirty years as president of New Prospect Foundation, which has supported innovative programs in community organizing, civil rights and progressive advocacy.

 Jean Manchester – 1989 – 1994